-- b The highest headcount ever (9,030) - The highest credit hour generation since we switched to semesters - The highest SAT scores ever over 1000 for the first time in our history - The lowest number of Learning Support students ever about one half of one percent of the entering class consists of traditional-aged freshmen in Learning Support, and - The highest Retention rates (Freshman to Sophomore) ever.
+- The highest headcount ever (9,675)

+- The highest credit hour generation ever (108,880)

+- The highest SAT scores ever

+- The highest increase in 31 years, and

+- 🎽 The highest Retention rates (Freshman to Sophomore) ever.

-For two out of the past four years, West Georgia Honors students have made history for the University.
-More UWG student research proposals were chosen for presentation at the National Collegiate Honors Council meeting in 1999 and 2001 than from any other college or university in the nation.
+For the third time in five years, West Georgia Honors students made history for the University.
+More UWG student research proposals were chosen for presentation at the National Collegiate Honors Council meeting in 1999, 2001, and 2002 than from any other college or university in the nation.